qfwc258/circuidipity/content/pages/colophon.rst

 .. container:: aphorism

-    | "What stands in the way becomes the way." -- Marcus Aurelius
+    | "What stands in the way becomes the way." -- Marcus Aurelius, *Meditations*, 2nd century

 Circuidipity is made possible thanks to `free and open-source software <https://en.wikipedia.org/wiki/Free_and_open_source_software)>`_.
 The original source of this website is composed on a `Chromebook <http://www.circuidipity.com/c720-sidbook.html>`_ running `Debian Linux </tag-debian.html>`_ using `vim <http://www.vim.org/>`_ and `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ then compiled by `Pelican </pelican.html>`_ into static HTML files.
 Images are created and processed using `GIMP <http://www.gimp.org/>`_.
 Fonts used are `Yanone Kaffeesatz <http://www.yanone.de/typedesign/kaffeesatz/>`_ and `Merriweather <http://www.fontsquirrel.com/fonts/merriweather>`_.